An initiative to explore how Montgomery Parks can help meet the desire for dog facilities in higher-density areas of Montgomery County.

 Locations suggested by this study do not limit the possibility of a dog park facility at other parks in the County.
-Ideas and comments from the public are welcome throughout the study process.
-The community is encouraged to visit Montgomery Parks Open Town Hall webpage to review parks in each Regional Services Center area:
+Ideas and comments from the public are welcomed throughout the study process.
+Visit Montgomery Parks Open Town Hall webpage to review the parks in each Regional Services Center area:

 Maps of Candidate Sites in the Regional Services Center area can be viewed here: